 I first caught this James Mangold remake of the old Elmore Leonard story while I was living in China.
 I can’t remember now if I watched it on my laptop or the little bitty TV we had over there but the viewing conditions were definitely not optimal.
 At the time, I remember it getting tons of praise, but I found it quite underwhelming.
 Its streaming now on some service or another and I decided to give it another go.
 I still wasn’t that impressed.

-It has a great cast including Russell Crowe, Christian Bale, and Peter Fonda, and Mangold’s directions is lovely, but the script is just bad especially towards the end.
+It has a great cast including Russell Crowe, Christian Bale, and Peter Fonda, and Mangold’s direction is lovely, but the script is just bad especially towards the end.
 So why am I including it in my cool things list this week?
 I guess I’m just a sucker for westerns and for all its failings in its story, I still love me some cowboys shooting each other.
 And when those cowboys are played by those actors I can handle some poor writing.

 My wife randomly turned on some old Wallace and Gromit shorts the other day, which reminded me that I’d not see this film made by the same people.
 Chicken Run is a stop-motion animated film about a group of English hens cooped up in a coop who desperately want to escape before they are turned into pies.
 Mel Gibson plays an American rooster who teaches them to fly.
 The coop is designed like an old WWII prison camp and much of the film plays out like scenes from The Great Escape as made by a high school AV Club nerd.
 The play off between the hens gentile Englishness against Gibson’s American swagger is a delight.